halcyontoasted/halcyontoasted/README.md

 - 👋 Hi, I’m @halcyontoasted
 - 👀 I’m interested in building and breaking wares of all manner, Hard and Soft
-- 🌱 I’m currently learning something new every day.
+- 🌱 I’m currently learning NixOS
 - 💞️ I’m looking to collaborate on...
 Bring it! i will collaborate to help solve any issue!
 Reach out to me for help!
 - 📫 How to reach me, DM me here @HalcyonToasted, on YT, X, and Twitch @HalcyonToast.
 - 😄 Pronouns: I'm Him